 It is important to define what we mean when we use the word "love."
-Plenty of watered-down or even counterfeit versions are prevalent in our culture today, but when we talk about love, we are talking about biblical love.
-It is action-oriented, sacrificial and unconditional.
+Plenty of watered-down or counterfeit versions are prevalent in our culture today, but when we talk about love, we talk about biblical love.
+It is actionoriented, sacrificial, and unconditional.
 We are not simply talking about warm feelings and affection (though these things can certainly be associated with loving someone).

-When we consider adopting a child, regardless of his or her race, we must begin with love.
-We should be asking ourselves at every opportunity, "What does it look like to truly love this child as God would have me love her?"
+When we talk about parenting a child, regardless of their race, we should be asking ourselves at every opportunity, "What does it look like to truly love this child as God would have me love her?"